-- Cash-flow analysis;
+• Cash-flow analysis;

 - Cash-flow projection- liquidity gap report;

 - Liquidity ratios;

 - Stress tests.

-Company's liquidity situation remained at stable level during 2020 due to different measures taken by the management.
-During 2020 the company had investments in liquid assets, including ON deposits and current accounts.
+Company's liquidity situation remained at stable level during 2021 due to different measures taken by the management.
+During 2021 the company had investments in liquid assets, including ON deposits and current accounts.
 According to internal rules, the newly acquired bonds were allocated to available for sale or trading categories in order to disinvest if necessary.
 The good liquidity management and the cash-flow planning proved to be efficient.
-Nevertheless, considering the economic situation in 2020/current and potential negative effect of the crisis, the assessment (qualitative) of the risk changed from low to medium and closer monitoring was necessary and implemented.
+Nevertheless, considering the economic situation in 2021/current and potential negative effect of the crisis, the assessment (qualitative) of the risk remained at medium level and close monitoring was necessary and implemented.

-To be mentioned that for the moment the company did not encounter any liquidity problems.
+To be mentioned that for the moment the company did not encounter any liquidity problem.